 Are you comfortable with troubleshooting issues that come up or would you prefer to have an expert take over and figure out what’s wrong and how to fix it?
 If you prefer more hands-on help addressing issues that arise, you should plan on purchasing a theme that comes with technical support.
-This kind of assistance is often not available with free themes, so make sure to find a theme that you are able to purchase and review the terms of the theme to make sure that the support you want is offered by the developer.
+This kind of assistance is often not available with free themes, so make sure to find a theme that you can purchase and review the terms of the theme to make sure that the support you want is offered by the developer.

 Aesthetics: What Do You Want Your Site to Look Like?

 In the beginning, it may be difficult for you to determine what options you want to have on your site and what customization you will want to be doing to your site.
 The easiest question to ask yourself at that point is, “What do I want my site to look like?”
 Take some time and find a few websites that have the aesthetic you admire.
 When you find a theme that you like and one that echoes your brand, it’s easy for you to then download that theme.

 Is the Theme Mobile-Friendly?